CorfuDB/CorfuDB/README.md

 *Configuration Master* - provides the configuration to clients.
 Only one of these may exist per deployment.

-Each corfudb role needs a configuration file that contains its port number and other essential parameters.
+Each  role needs a configuration file that contains its port number and other essential parameters.

 The single-node deployment script `crunall.sh` generates configuration files for all roles under the `/var/tmp` directory.
 Sample configuration files are provided in the `conf` directory and may be changed manually.